Prudence Cummings Wright

 Patriots and Tories

-The town of Pepperell was loyal to the democratic ideals of the time.
+The town of Pepperell was loyal to the democratic ideals of the Patriots.
 There was not a Tory within its borders, more than could be said of most towns.
-The Declaration of Independence did not come until a year of fighting had confirmed the belief that separation was a step that must be taken.
+When the women of Pepperell heard of the Boston Tea Party in December 1773, they burned their tea in front of the meetinghouse.

 Revolution!

 When the time came, Patriot women would meet the crisis with a selflessness that matched the heroism of the men.
-They molded bullets and tied cartridges around them; they filled powder horns; they gave the men their Sunday coats, which they themselves had spun, wove, cut and made; bade them Godspeed; and faced many new duties at home.
+Women molded bullets and tied cartridges around them; they filled powder horns; they sent their men off to fight; and faced many new duties at home.
+It must have been difficult for Prudence Wright to realize that two of her brothers were Tories.

 When word came that the Redcoats were coming, towns near Boston were arming to meet them.
 About 9 o'clock on the morning of April 19, 1775, a messenger arrived in Pepperell with news of the fighting at Lexington and the advance of the Redcoats toward Concord.
 The colonel of the local militia rode out, leaving orders for the Pepperell men to meet him at Groton.